Welcome, If you wish to register for Cisco Hack to Secure Coding Challenge 2023, then we recommend you go through the information below.

 Proctoring or Webcam Proctoring

 Cisco Hack to Secure Coding Challenge 2023 will have a proctored challenge, and you must enable your webcam to take the challenge.
-Please note that you will not be able to start the challenge if the webcam is not enabled for your system or if you have a faulty webcam installed.
+Note that you will only be able to start the challenge if the webcam is enabled for your system or if you have a faulty webcam installed.

 Here are a few things to remember while taking a proctored challenge: